About the Chamber

 "Conceptual Endorsement represents the Chamber’s preliminary support for continued study of a proposed development.
 At this early stage of review, the Chamber may have open questions about specific elements of a project proposal, but conceptual endorsement indicates support for moving forward with the public process to evaluate those and other questions.
 The endorsement process allows the Chamber to reserve final judgment on a project (“Full Endorsement”) pending technical and environmental review, community input, and/or any revisions to the original project proposal during the planning process."

-At the May Board of Directors Meeting the Board voted to Support the Kaiser Permanente Redwood City Hospital Replacement Project.
+At the March Board of Directors Meeting the Chamber supported the Redwood City School District Parcel Tax – Measure W.